rpodcast/shinylego/inst/app/docs/welcome.md

     later](http://www.ryantimpe.com/post/lego-mosaic2/)
   - [LEGO mosaics:
     Part 3(D)](http://www.ryantimpe.com/post/lego-mosaic3/)

+Since this application was initially released as part of the RStudio's 2019 [Shiny contest](https://blog.rstudio.com/2019/04/05/first-shiny-contest-winners/) , Ryan has now assembled a complete R package called [`{brickr}`](http://brickr.org/index.html) enabling you to easily create mosaics in your R session!
+As of this writing, shinyLEGO now uses `{brickr}` for the majority of the backend analyses.

 In addition to Ryan Timpe’s excellent R programs detailed above, this application utilizes many powerful packages in the `shiny` ecosystem